Nick Lees and Bob Sanders Reminisce about Paige Young.

 .

-As you will see by the following news articles, the scheduled appearance by November 1968 Playmate Paige Young was publicized as a highlight of the show.
+As you will see by the next news articles, the scheduled appearance by November 1968 Playmate Paige Young was heavily publicized.

 1969 Edmonton newspaper